 When planning your trip to Albania perhaps one of the most important things to consider is actually when to go on the hike.
 Due to heavy snowfall in the mountains this hike is closed from roughly early November to early May, depending on the weather conditions.

 Shoulder Season – The months of May/June and September/October are the shoulder season in the Accursed Mountains.
-During the month of May you might still encounter snow on the trail, making the hike a bit more challenging, especially if you don’t have proper footwear.
+During the month of May you might still encounter snow on the trail, making the hike a lot more challenging, especially if you don’t have former hiking experience and the right hiking gear.
 June & September in general are considered some of the best months to hike due to the high chance of good weather conditions.
 We personally hiked the trail on a sunny day in mid October and witnessed the most stunning fall colours on the hike.
 We might have gotten lucky with the weather but we honestly believed we could have not picked a better time to do the trail!

 High Season – The months of July and August are high season due to European schools having summer breaks, and are also the warmest months to do the hike.
 The owner of Simoni Cafe told us during high season you can expect a rough 200 – 500 people hiking the trail on a daily basis, for this reason alone you might want to try to avoid this season if you can and opt for the shoulder season instead.

 We have tried to share everything we know and learned about hiking from Valbona to Theth, but before you start booking, we wanted to share a last couple of tips with you so you can go fully prepared on the hike.
 So without further ado…

 Maps.me – Download the app Maps.me before leaving Shkoder and make sure you download the Valbona/Theth area as an offline map.
 While the app will not show you the elevation you are at, it will help you navigate if necessary, without actually needing internet of wifi.
 It will also help you to make your way to the guesthouse at the end of the trail.